Our two tiger cubs!

 So, as I was saying - it was a Sunday and Gani was there.This time we noted a much bigger cage that was covered from all sides.
 Father nodded at Gani and without wasting any time, he immediately brought out two little cubs- sorry tiger cubs !

 The cubs started mewing like cats.
 Gani explained that they were hungry and requested for some milk.
-Father ordered Bhortu (servant) to serve the milk.
+Father ordered Bhortu (head servant) to serve the milk.
 From that very day it became the duty of Bhortu to look after the cubs.

 He immediately began to build a big wooden cage with iron railings.
 It was father's strict order to release the cubs in the morning and put them back in the evening.